The Ultimate Guide to Natural Cleaning Products

 PERSONAL CARE

-- For a natural deodoriser, sprinkle baking soda in your sneakers (and your gym bag) after workouts.
+- For a natural deodorizer, sprinkle baking soda in your sneakers (and your gym bag) after workouts.

 - Polish tarnished sterling silver with a paste of baking soda and water.
 Rub with a cloth (paper towel can scratch) and rinse.